justicedundas/Form-With-Validation-JS/README.md

-# Contact Form in JS
+# Form Validation in JS

 Items to collect:
 * Email